codeadamca/pybricks-xbox/README.md

-# pybricks-xbox
+# Pybricks and an Xbox Controller

-A basic example of using an Xbox controller with a LEGO&amp;reg; Spike&amp;trade; hub.
+A basic example of using Pybricks and communicating between two LEGO&reg; Spike&trade; hubs.